A Straightforward Guide to VAT for UK Businesses

 Can I register before hitting £90,000?

-Yes - voluntary registration is allowed and sometimes advisable.
+Yes, voluntary registration is allowed and can be strategic.

-Can I reclaim VAT on costs before registration?
+Can I reclaim VAT on costs before registering?

-Yes - up to 4 years on goods and 6 months on services, if still in use by the business.
+Yes — up to 4 years on goods and 6 months on services, if still in business use.

-Usually every 3 months, unless you're on the Annual Accounting Scheme.
+Usually every 3 months, unless on the Annual Accounting Scheme.

 Need Help with VAT?